B – The Beginning

-B: The Beginning (B: ザ・ビギニング, Bī: Za Beginingu) is an original net animation (ONA) anime series created by Production I.G and Kazuto Nakazawa.
+B: The Beginning (B: ザ・ビギニング, Bī: Za Beginingu) is an original net animation (ONA) series created by Production I.G and Kazuto Nakazawa.
 The series premiered on March 2, 2018, worldwide on Netflix.

 A second season, titled B: Succession (B: サクセッション, Bī Sakusesshon), premiered on March 18, 2021.

 Premise

-In a world powered by advanced technology, crime, and action sweep through the archipelagic nation of Cremona, (inspired by the real city of Cremona in Italy, and other cities of Lombardy such as Milan).
+In a world powered by advanced technology, crime and violence sweep through the archipelagic nation of Cremona (inspired by the real city of Cremona in Italy, and other cities of Lombardy such as Milan).
 Chief among the major players is "Killer B", a vigilante serial killer who has thrown the city into chaos.
-The stories of the protagonist Koku; Keith, a legendary investigator of the Royal Investigation Service (RIS); and a mysterious criminal organization intertwine on the path to reach their objectives.
+The stories of the protagonist Koku; Keith Flick, a legendary investigator of the Royal Investigation Service (RIS); and a mysterious criminal organization intertwine on the path to reach their objectives.

 Koku is a demihuman with the ability to shape-shift parts of his body into wings and blades.
-Attempting to save his childhood friend Yuna, Keith Flick is attempting to solve the murder of his sister 8 years ago.
+Attempting to save his childhood friend Yuna, Keith is attempting to solve the murder of his sister 8 years ago.
 Both of them are up against the Market Maker, a hidden organization that controls the government of the island to understand the magical powers that Koku has and where they came from.

 Voice cast

 Production

 Netflix announced the series on February 24, 2016, stating that the series would air 12 episodes and debut in 190 countries around the world.
 It was originally titled Perfect Bones.
 The title was later revealed to be B: The Beginning.
 Kazuto Nakazawa directed the series and designed the characters while also serving as key animation supervisor, Yoshinobu Yamakawa also directed the series alongside Nakazawa, Katsuya Ishida wrote the scripts, and Yoshihiro Ike composed the music.

-The theme song "The Perfect World" was performed by Marty Friedman in collaboration with Man with a Mission's vocalist Jean-Ken Johnny, bass guitarist KenKen, and Kōji Fujimoto.
+The theme song "The Perfect World" was performed by guitarist Marty Friedman and Man with a Mission's vocalist Jean-Ken Johnny in collaboration with bassist Ken-Ken and drummer Kōji Fujimoto.
 The series premiered on March 2, 2018.

 Anime Limited acquired the series for home video distribution in the United Kingdom and Ireland.
 It was announced on May 30 in the Anime Matsuri Panel that it'll also see a North American release.
 Shout!
 Factory would co-distribute it.
 It was released on October 2, 2020.

 During the 2018 Annecy International Animated Film Festival, Netflix announced that a second season is in production.
 The second season, titled B: Succession, was released on March 18, 2021.
 Itsuro Kawasaki is directing the series, with Kazuto Nakazawa serving as chief director, and the rest of the staff and cast are reprising their roles.